JonnyBurger/light-spotify/README.md

 * Reload all Spotify pages.
+* Enjoy a faster Spotify!
 <br/>

-> This repository contains the code for this extension.
+This repository contains the code for this extension.
 Issues and pull requests are welcome.

 ## Credits